Frozen (2013 film): Plot

 With Anna slowly freezing to death, Kristoff takes her to the trolls for help.
 Grand Pabbie says that only "an act of true love" can thaw her heart.
-Kristoff and Olaf race back to the castle so Hans can give Anna a true love's kiss, but Hans captures Elsa.
-Instead of kissing Anna, he reveals that he has actually been plotting to become ruler of Arendelle by marrying Anna and then killing Elsa.
-The sisters escape and Olaf helps Anna reunite with Kristoff, whom he has inferred is in love with Anna.
+Kristoff and Olaf race Anna back to the castle so Hans can give her a true love's kiss.
+Meanwhile, Hans defeats the giant snow monster and imprisons Elsa, after a fight between her and the Duke of Weselton's bodyguards.
+Instead of kissing Anna, Hans reveals that he has been plotting to become ruler of Arendelle by marrying her and then killing Elsa, leaving Anna to freeze to death.
+The sisters escape, and Olaf helps Anna reunite with Kristoff, whom he has inferred is in love with Anna.

 Hans confronts Elsa, saying that she has killed Anna.
-Elsa breaks down, which abruptly stops the blizzard she created.
+Elsa breaks down, which abruptly stops the extreme blizzard she recently created.
 Seeing Hans about to kill Elsa, Anna sacrifices her chance to be saved by Kristoff and steps between Elsa and Hans.
 She freezes solid, which devastates Elsa.
 As she hugs her sister, Anna slowly thaws; her heroism is "an act of true love".
 Realizing that love is the key to controlling her powers, Elsa ends the winter.
-With the truth revealed and with Elsa fully in control of her abilities, the citizens of Arendelle quickly accept her as queen.
 Hans is arrested and exiled for treason and attempted assassination.
-Elsa appoints Kristoff the royal ice deliverer, and he and Anna share a kiss.
+Kristoff is appointed the royal ice deliverer, and he and Anna share a kiss.
 The sisters mend their relationship, and Elsa promises never to lock the castle gates again.